 MYPD Phone Application: This downloaded phone application provides easy and quick communication with the Police Department.
 Users can submit questions and provide crime tips.
 However, emergency situations should be reported via phone.

-In Person Service: In person contact and service can be made by going to Room 105D of the Chula Vista Main Campus during business hours, Monday Through Friday 8am to 5pm.
+In Person Service: In person contact and service can be made by going to the College Police Building (Building 22) located in Lot C of the Chula Vista Main Campus during business hours, Monday Through Friday 8am to 5pm.

 All reported crimes will be investigated and may become a matter of public record.
 All student conduct-related incident reports are forwarded to the Dean of Student Services for review and potential action.
 If assistance is required from the local police agencies or the local fire department, the College Police will contact the appropriate department.
 If a sexual assault or rape should occur, College Police Officers will offer the victim a variety of services and assistance.